If there is a game your kids will never outgrow, it’s family board games.

 Codenames is a super simple game that promises hours of fun.
 It is one of the good games for families.
 It is a guessing game involving stealth, strategy, and the ability to work well in two or more groups.
-It includes one-time, one rule book, 40 key cards, one card stand, one assassin card, one double agent card, seven innocent bystander cards, 16 agents cards in two colors,200 cards with 400 code names.
+It includes one-time, one rule book, 40 key cards, one card stand, one assassin card, one double agent card, seven innocent bystander cards, 16 agent cards in two colors, and 200 cards with 400 code names.

 18. 7 Wonders

 If you are looking for a good boy board game, then the seven wonders it is.
 It is an easy-to-learn game, with skills getting more complex as you progress.
 In this game, each player becomes a leader in one of the seven ancient cities of the world.

 This player must build the city with architectural structures that withstand time and war.
 You use Cards and games to build the cities.
 The winner is the one who has the most points, amassed by their cards and battle conflicts.

 This new board game is a tile-placement game in which players become artisans tasked with creating the most beautiful tiled mosaics.